“You’re not trying to make me feel guilty, are you?” Brian Tracy – world’s leading personal development coach.

 Table Of Contents

-A manipulator is a person that uses tries to use you to influence the following:
+A manipulator is a person that tries to use other people to influence the following:

 - the outcome of a situation